Pre-Conference Events

 Audience: Professional academic advisors and CE practitioners who have advising responsibilities within concurrent enrollment populations.
 All levels of advising experience are welcome.

-Audience: Staff new to the field or new to their position, or individuals interested in starting a concurrent enrollment program.
+Audience: Staff new to the field or new to their position

-This pre-conference workshop is ideal for those new to the field of dual and concurrent enrollment or those who have been working in the field for less than two years.
-The workshop content gives attendees an overview of the field as well as the how-to's and why-to's of building and running a quality program.
-Multiple program models are discussed but this workshop primarily focuses on concurrent enrollment programs, the most complex and complicated program type to build and manage.
-This workshop is valuable to both secondary and postsecondary attendees but most information will be framed for new program staff at a postsecondary institution.
+This pre-conference workshop is ideal for those new to the field of dual and concurrent enrollment or those who have been working in the field for fewer than two years.
+Attendees will be provided with an overview of the field and will spend time learning about the building blocks needed to stand up and sustain a quality program.
+Multiple program models will be discussed; however, this workshop will focus primarily on concurrent enrollment programs, the most complex and complicated program type to build and manage.
+While valuable for both secondary and post-secondary attendees, this workshop is specifically designed to offer practical, just-in-time training for new program staff at post-secondary institutions.

 Audience: We welcome all program partners, including college & university administrators, deans, program directors/staff, faculty liaisons, and secondary partners such as superintendents, principals, high school teachers, and school counselors.

-Join NACEP in Orlando, Florida, for our one-day Accreditation Institute focused exclusively on NACEP’s National Standards for Quality for our Concurrent Enrollment Program (CEP) and College-Provided Faculty Model (CPF) endorsements.
-This institute is tailored more for established programs seeking re-accreditation (in the upcoming 2025-2026 & 2026-2027 cycles), but welcomes those seeking to learn more.
+Join NACEP in Los Angeles,CA for our one-day Accreditation Institute focused exclusively on NACEP’s National Standards for Quality for our Concurrent Enrollment Program (CEP) and College-Provided Faculty Model (CPF) endorsements.
+This institute is tailored more for established programs seeking re-accreditation (in the upcoming 2027-2028 & 2028-2029 cycles), but welcomes those seeking to learn more.
 It's imperative for teams from your institution/program to participate, ideally with a minimum of two members.

 How to prepare?
 For further details about the accreditation application process and required materials, please refer to the Application Process & Resources and Accreditation Institute webpages.

 Don't miss this opportunity to equip your program with the knowledge and tools necessary for accreditation success.
-We look forward to seeing you in Orlando!
+We look forward to seeing you in sunny Los Angeles!

-Audience: This workshop will be most relevant to participants from state agencies and system offices with some foundational knowledge of and experience with concurrent enrollment as well as day-to-day practitioners interested in policy.
+Audience: This workshop will be most relevant to day-to-day practitioners interested in policy.

 NACEP's annual pre-conference State Policy Workshop brings together leaders from across the country to discuss current national and state policy trends and advocacy efforts.
-This year’s workshop will provide attendees an orientation to the state and federal policy levers in play in K-12 and Higher Education and how they can and should improve equitable program growth, student outcomes, and sustainability.
-The workshop will focus on equipping participants to contribute to policy developments that drive practices in the field of concurrent enrollment, dual enrollment, and early college.
-Given the content of the workshop, it is likely most relevant to day-to-day practitioners interested in policy and participants from state agencies and system offices with some foundational knowledge of and experience with concurrent enrollment.
+This year's workshop will continue to focus on current policy updates and new concurrent and dual enrollment resources with an additional focus on interpreting and implementing policy.
+The workshop's goal is to equip practitioners to have a seat at the state and federal policy table to ensure they have a role in shaping the policies they will ultimately be responsible for implementing.
+With this goal in mind, the workshop will provide tools and strategies for better understanding and tracking policy, turning policy into practice, and advocating for policy and practice that support the field of concurrent enrollment, dual enrollment, and early college.
+Given the content of the workshop, it is likely most relevant to day-to-day practitioners interested in policy.

 Audience: This workshop discusses the more advanced elements of program analysis.
 It is good for researchers and/or program staff with a year or more experience with program management within an established dual or concurrent enrollment program.